 Before jumping onboard, be wary that you won’t be given any kind of a domain name, so you’ll have to get one yourself.
 And speeds, while reputable, are far away from ideal.
 If you value resources over domain name and speed, FreeHosting.com still rises up as a very decent free website hosting option.
 Some things can be forgiven.

 Awardspace, also known as Webfreehosting or Atspace, takes another spot on our list.
 It’s okay to lift an eyebrow.
-“Why do you put all of those providers in one spot?” you may ask.
+“What do you mean, known as?” you may ask.

 The answer is simple – despite having many different names, all of these companies belong to the same German AttractSoft group.
 That may not necessarily mean something evil – it could be that each service is just meant to cater to a different market and/or audience.
 For example, Awardspace is more popular in the US and India, while Netfirms is a well-known name in Canada.